INTRODUCTION TO MEDIEVAL LATIN

 written

-A traditional class based mainly on the presentation and linguistic-philological analysis of selected early medieval Latin texts, together with the presentation of related traditional and digital research tools and methods.
-During the lessons, students will interactively engage in the linguistic analysis of specific Latin texts and the use of related traditional and digital research tools.
+A traditional class based mainly on the presentation of the basic characteristics of medieval Latin and linguistic-philological analysis of selected early medieval Latin texts, together with the presentation of related traditional and digital research tools and methods.

 Teaching language